property transfer tax and exemptions bc canada infographic

 • The property must be in BC

-• Only be used as Buyer’s principal residence
+• Only be used as the Buyer’s principal residence

-Purchase Price of Home New Home Buyer Rebate
+Purchase Price of Home New Home Buyer Exemption

 Foreign Buyers Exemption